AndoryuRenoa/MochiJumpLevelEditor/README.md

 Add MochiJump download option

-The MochiJump app now has NPCs, add option to choose starting point for Mochi as well as option to add NPCs in level editor
+The MochiJump app now has NPCs, add option to choose starting point for Mochi as well as option to add NPCs in level editor.
+Consider using canvas instead of svg for this

 Add login/security